Old English vs Modern English

 Head Rhyming and Imagery

 The Anglo-Saxons began to compose rhymes, but not with the rhymes at the end of the lines, as we know them.
 Instead, they practised head rhyming, placing the emphasis at the beginning of a line of poetry.
-It is from this tradition that we get expressions like “fine and fitting” and “hale and hearty.”
+It is from this tradition that we get expressions like “fine and fitting” and “hale and hearty".

-Since Anglo-Saxon life was centred about small, domestic settlements, modern English has inherited an entire raft of household words and terms, virtually unchanged in the past thousand years.
+Since Anglo-Saxon life was centred on small, domestic settlements, modern English has inherited an entire raft of household words and terms, virtually unchanged in the past thousand years.
 Old English words are italicised in the following sentence:

 Bid the mann with the beard welcuman as he opens the duru and walks across the flor.
 Light the candel and offer him a cuppe of water.
 Cut the bread with a cnif and serve it to him with hunig.
 Lend him an eare while he talks and raise a finger when he is finished speaking.
 Later, offer him a bedd for the niht and bid him slaep well until morning.